Vivrish/ment/README.md

 * Kafka Asynchronous Messaging: For efficiency and scalability, services also use Kafka for asynchronous messaging wherever possible.

 > [!NOTE]
-> See the cloud service architecture diagram for better visualisation
+> See the cloud service architecture diagram (docs or wiki) for better visualisation

 ## Testing